West Green Lake

 These are important unanswered questions.

-At the tiime of this writing, HB 1491 has passed the state House and is in Committee in the Senate.
-If it passes, it will automatically increase zoning capacity at multiple locations throughout the city.
+At the tiime of this writing, HB 1491 has just been signed into law by the Governor.
+It will automatically increase zoning capacity at multiple locations throughout the city.
 (See the bill here.)

-HB 1491 would require cities under the Growth Management Act (Seattle) to allow denser multi-family and mixed-use development within what they define as "station" areas.
-These station designations apply to locations that already exist or could be planned for.
+HB 1491 requires cities operating under the Growth Management Act (including Seattle) to allow denser multi-family and mixed-use development within what they define as "station" areas, i.e. light rail and rapid transit.
+These "station" designations apply to locations that already exist or could be planned for.

-It would require increased density within 1/2 mile walking distance of train, light rail, trolley stations or 1/4 mile walking distance from "permanent" bus rapid transit stops that have shelters, external payment systems, etc.
+It requires increased density within 1/2 mile walking distance of train, light rail, trolley stations or 1/4 mile walking distance from "permanent" bus rapid transit stops that have shelters, external payment systems, etc.

 As far as we can tell, the Plan is based on population growth between 2010 and 2020, "normal" times and trends.